Take two courses from the Recommended Course List that aligns with your pathway!

 Transfer Pathway Course Guide

-Please note, some lectures may require a discussion section.
-Make sure to select a discussion time that does not conflict with the program co-curriculars.
+- Some lectures come with a discussion section.
+Make sure the discussion time you pick does not overlap with program times.

 BIOSTAT 100 – Introduction to Biostatistics (ONLINE)